DocuWare/Intellix/doc/installation_en.md

 You can download the license file from the
 [DocuWare Partner Portal](https://login.docuware.com).

-If you have the file dowloaded, we recommend to pass the file when [configuring](#setup) Intelligent Indexing.
+If you have the file downloaded, we recommend to pass the file when [configuring](#setup) Intelligent Indexing.
 Alternatively, you can upload the file in the Intelligent Indexing Web UI at the _Licensing_ section.